An Augmented Lagrangian Method-Based Framework in the Adjoint Space for Sparse Reconstruction of Acoustic Sources: Introduction

 This is also equivalent to $\mM(\Omega) = C_0(\Omega)'$, which means that $\mM(\Omega)$ is weakly compact by the Banach-Alaoglu theorem since $C_0(\Omega)$ is a separable Banach space \cite{Bre}.
 The existence of a reconstructed sparse solution in the Radon measure space $\mM(\Omega)$ can be guaranteed.
 Moreover, since $ L^1(\Omega)$ can be embedded in $\mM(\Omega)$, regularization in $\mM(\Omega)$ can also promote sparsity.
 Inspired by developments in the Radon measure space regularization \cite{CLA2,CLA1}, \cite{XS} considered the sparse reconstruction of an acoustic source in the Radon measure space $\mM(\Omega)$.
 The complete scattering data in $\Omega$ is employed, and a semismooth Newton method is developed for the reconstruction algorithms \cite{XS}.

 There are several iterative methods for inverse scattering with smooth functionals such as $L^2$ regularization, including the gradient descent method \cite{TA}, recursive linearization \cite{Bao1,Bao2}, Newton-type methods, and distorted Born iteration \cite{RB,chew1,HC,MCM,hoh1,hoh2}.
 For nonsmooth regularization, a primal-dual method for the total variation regularized inverse medium scattering problem is developed in \cite{BKL1,BKL2,CP}.
 Let us turn to a discrete setting to discuss the efficiency.
 Suppose that $N$ is the number of unknowns modeling the scatterer and $M$ is the number of measurements.
 As noted in \cite{chew1}, ``For most practical situations, the number of unknowns is much larger than the number of measurements, i.e., $N \gg M$".
 In \cite{MCM}, it was also pointed out that $M \propto \sqrt{N}$ generally holds for the two-dimensional case.
 Currently, these Newton-type or distorted Born-type methods are iterated directly in the domain of unknowns, which means that a linear system such as $Ax=b$ with $A\in \mathbb{C}^{N\times N}$ must be solved during each Newton update.
 It can be much more efficient if each Newton update can be performed in the measurement domain by solving a linear system such as $A_b z=c$ with $A_b\in \mathbb{C}^{M\times M}$.
 The $N$ unknowns are then recovered from the $M$ computed dual variables directly via the optimality conditions.
 This technique can significantly reduce the computational cost.
+We also extend the proposed framework to the multi-frequency case, since there is some uniqueness with multiple frequencies \cite[Theorem 3.1]{Bao2} and \cite{Bao1}.